irias/ding/README.md

 setting up your repository in Ding.
 If you need certain OS dependencies installed, first try to get rid of those dependencies.
 If that isn't an option, install the dependencies on the build server.
-- call ourselves "continuous integration" or CI server.
-Mostly because that term doesn't seem to be describing what we do.
+- call itself "continuous integration" or CI server.
+Mostly because that term doesn't seem to be describing what Ding do.

 # License